April 1, 1865 - During the U.S.

 April 28, 1945 -

-Twenty three years of Fascist rule in Italy abruptly ended as Italian
+Twenty-three years of Fascist rule in Italy ended abruptly as Italian

 and friends of Mussolini were also killed along with his mistress, Clara